i-hope-you-like-apples/minigames/README.md

-# minigames
+# Minigames
-Sandbox project to see what can be done with statically served pages
+Sandbox project to see what can be done with statically served pages.